Last Updated 2014-02-25

 Here are some resources to help you better understand your responsibilities:

-The EdD in Education consists of three distinct program areas, all with emphasis on professional practice: core, concentration, and capstone.
-The program requires 24 credit hours of core courses, 18 credit hours within the chosen concentration area, and 12 credit hours of capstone including proposal, defense, and final submission of a capstone project.
+The EdD in Education consists of three distinct program areas, all with emphasis on professional practice: core, concentration, and dissertation in practice.
+The program requires 24 credit hours of core courses, 18 credit hours within the chosen concentration area, and 12 credit hours of dissertation in practice including proposal, defense, and final submission.

 Required Courses—54 Credit Hours